Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 **Why?**

-- the compiler by default creates a Copy assignment operator the problem with this default copy assignment operator is that it makes a shallow copy operation
+- the compiler by default creates a Copy assignment operator the problem with this default copy assignment operator is that it makes a shallow copy (member wise copy) operation

 - if you want to make a deep copy version of it you have to implement one yourself